Mynusjanai/kana_recognition/README.md

 <br><br>

 # Data Cleaning & EDA
-The data was read in from binary, sorted and then saved to an npz file for further access and to model upon.
+The data was read in from binary, sorted, and then saved to a .npz file for further access and to model upon.
 Once done and training labels were created, the data images were able to be rendered for inspection. <br>
 ![hiragana_table](./img/hiragana_table.png)<br>

 The same was done for each separate writing system.
 In total 2 datasets were used, as hiragana and a subset of the kanji dataset was put together into 1 by AIST. <br>